Hanan-Abbas/Operonix/HYBRID_DEPLOYMENT.md

 ### Cloud Backend Environment Variables

-Configure these in Render dashboard:
+Configure these in Zeabur dashboard:

 ```bash
 # LLM Provider (choose one or more)